aibicn/gitone/README.md

 ## Use Android Phone and Google Nest

-### Prepare

-A  Google Nest (speaker or display)
+### Reset Google Nest

-Latest version of the Google Home app

-A Google Account

-A mobile phone or tablet that:

-*Has Android 8.0 or later*

-*Works with 2.4 GHz and 5 GHz Wi-Fi network (a WPA-2 Enterprise network won't work)*

-*Has Bluetooth turned on*

-*An Internet connection and secure wireless network*
+If the device has been used before, you can factory reset it as follows:

+On the back of the Google Nest Display, press Volume Up and Volume Down simultaneously for 10 seconds.

+*(when pressing and holding, a message should appear on the screen telling you about the reset)*

+If you are using Google Nest Mini (first generation), you can long press and hold the Reset button at the bottom.

+For more details on other Nest speakers, you can refer to the factory instructions for operation.

 ### Set up Google Nest

+Prepare a  Google Nest (speaker or display)

-Open the Google Home app (upgrade to the latest version first) on your mobile phone
+Open the Google Home App (upgrade to the latest version first) on your mobile phone

 Recommended to set Google Nest as the first device

-Tap to select Devices enter the settings screen
+Tap "Device" on the bottom menu bar

-Tap the + Add icon, Set up a device (set up a new device or add an existing device or service to your home)
+Tap the “+ Add device” icon, Set up a device (set up a new device or add an existing device or service to your home)

-Choose a home (you will be able to control the devices and services in this home) , then tap Next, Enter Looking for devices...

-or Choose  Add another home, then tap Next,  enter a Home nickname and address
+Choose a home (you will be able to control the devices and services in this home) , then tap Next, Enter Looking for devices.. or Choose Add another home, then tap Next, enter a Home nickname and address

 Wait a moment till you see " Nest Hub found" result text, then Scan the QR code on the Google Nest screen

-Tab Connect when "Connect to device"  box pops up
+Configure the device as required until “XXX display is ready “ is displayed

+*(XXX is the name of the room where the device is set earlier)*

 Complete the setting of Google Nest

-### Add a Night Light in Home

-Add a night light in Google Home, just like adding a night light in Apple Home above.
+### Add a Relay Module in Google Home

-### Reset Google Nest

-If the device has been used before, you can factory reset it as follows:

-Press and hold V+V - key simultaneously for 10 seconds
+Similar to adding Google Nest above, you can add a relay modulet in Google Home as follows:

+Tap "Device" on the bottom menu bar

+Tap the + Add icon, Set up a device (set up a new device or add an existing device or service to your home)

+Choose "New device" item, Choose a home on next screen, then tap Next, Enter Looking for devices...

+on next screen, What are you setting up?

+select and tap Matter-enabled device, then enter next screen, Scan Matter QR code

+Connect this device to your Google Account, tap "I agree" On the bottom right screen, then Connecting device to Google Home...

+Wait a moment when you see "Device connected", then tap Done, in your home you can find a new device, you can change its name in the settings (tap Gear icon in the upper right corner)

-## Use Amazon Echo and Alexa
+## Use Android Phone and Echo V4

 Matter-enabled Amazon Echo devices have built-in software to connect and control Matter smart home devices seamlessly.
-After a customer sets up an Echo, they can connect their devices by saying, "Alexa, discover my devices", or if you like, by adding the device in the Alexa app as follows:
+After a customer sets up an Echo, you can connect their devices by saying, "Alexa, discover my devices", or if you like, by adding the device in the Alexa app as follows:

 1. Install Amazon Alexa app on Android mobile phone